Oregon Desert Trail Impact Monitoring

 This is a photo monitoring project

-This project will involve multiple volunteers during the year, however shoulder seasons (April-June & September-October) are the most suitable to backpacking the Oregon Desert Trail.
+This project will involve multiple volunteers during the year, however shoulder seasons (April-June & September-October) are the most suitable times for hiking the Oregon Desert Trail.
 You can hike as much of the ODT as you like or as many times as you like.
-We ask volunteers who sign up for this project to make at least one monitoring trip in 2022 for a minimum of four hours.
+We ask volunteers who sign up for this project to make at least one monitoring trip in 2023 for a minimum of four hours.

 An ONDA registration application and medical form are required for this project.
 You will also have the option to volunteer for other projects that become available throughout the year.